 There are a lot of different types of things you could invest in, but there are two that are most important:

 - Stocks – A stock is a piece of ownership in a company.
 Investing in stocks give you the highest potential return but also the biggest variability in what returns you actually receive.

 - Bonds – A bond is actually a loan you give to a company.
-In exchange they pay you interest (just like you would on your own loans) and eventually pay back the full amount you loaned them.
+In exchange, they pay you interest (just like you do on your own loans) and eventually pay back the full amount you loaned them.
 Bonds are more conservative investments than stocks, with a smaller expected return but also less variability.

 Conventional wisdom is that younger investors should put more in stocks (around 90%) because they have more time to weather the ups and downs.
 But when I work with clients, I actually encourage them to start more conservatively.